Is Mayonnaise Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of mayonnaise during pregnancy?

-The primary risk associated with mayonnaise during pregnancy is salmonella infection from raw eggs, which can cause severe illness and potentially harm the baby.
-However, this risk only applies to homemade mayo or specialty products made with unpasteurized eggs.
-Store bought mayonnaise uses pasteurized eggs and poses no salmonella risk.
-Some flavored varieties may contain preservatives like sodium benzoate, but these are present in small amounts.
+The primary risk associated with mayonnaise during pregnancy is Salmonella infection from raw, unpasteurized eggs.
+Salmonella can cause severe food poisoning with symptoms like fever, diarrhea, and vomiting, which can lead to dehydration and complications during pregnancy.
+However, this risk only applies to homemade or artisanal mayonnaise made with raw eggs.
+Store bought mayonnaise uses pasteurized eggs and poses no Salmonella risk.

 Is homemade mayonnaise safe during pregnancy?